Avarel/ert-concierge/RUST.md

 # Rust
 This document was made for future interns who will work on this project and have no idea where to start.

 Rust is a relatively new language that has been gaining quite a lot of traction in recent years.
 Major companies such as Microsoft, Dropbox, Discord, etc. are adopting Rust as the language of choice for high performance systems programming.
-This project picked Rust (1.44.1) as the tool of choice in order to deliver high performance networking.
+This project picked Rust (v1.44.1) as the tool of choice in order to deliver high performance networking.

-## Notes to Future Maintainers
-The upload, download, and delete functions are pretty basic.
-They handle file management correctly (AFAIK), but the uploading could use some work.
-In particular, multipart forms are a standard way of chopping up and uploading large files in parts, but they are not utilized in this project.
-Other low hanging fruits include compression using GZIP, etc.

 ## Why Rust?
 Shamelessly stolen from [Nannou](https://nannou.cc/).
 * **Super fast**, as in [C and C++ fast](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/rust-gpp.html).
-* **Did I mention fast?** [Actix is one of the fastest web frameworks](https://www.techempower.com/benchmarks/#section=data-r18).
+* One of the **fastest web frameworks** is [actix-rs](https://www.techempower.com/benchmarks/#section=data-r18).
 * A **standard package manager** that makes it very easy to handle dependencies and share your own projects in seconds.
 In fact, running this project takes a `git clone` and a `cargo run --release`.
 * **Highly portable**.
 Easily build for MacOS, Linux, Windows, Android, iOS and so many others.
 Cross-compilation?
 No problem.
 * **No header files** and no weird linking errors.